Infrastructure and facilities projects

 - Community event and market space.

 Included within these areas are barbeques, shelters, public toilets, seats, drink fountains and bins.

 In 2016, the City received a High Commendation for the overall Princess Wallington Community Parkland project from Parks and Leisure Australia (PLA).
 Recognised in the Leisure and/or Open Space Planning category, the honour acknowledged the project's exceptional level of engagement with the community and innovative planning approaches.

 For more information, visit the Bina Parkland project page.

 The Stephenson Avenue extension is the exciting first stage in the transformation of the Stirling City Centre.
 It will see the City extending the Stephenson Avenue local road network from Scarborough Beach Road to Cedric Street.
 It will also include a new Freeway interchange, delivered by Main Roads WA.

 Currently in the design development phase, the extension will be delivered in three phases.
 Phase 1 is anticipated to begin at the beginning of 2020, subject to stakeholder and agency approvals being provided.

-- Phase 1 Stephenson Ave, Scarborough Beach Road - Sarich Court connection (delivered by the City)
+- Phase 1 Stephenson Ave, Scarborough Beach Road - Sarich Court (delivered by the City)

-- Phase 1A Sarich Court connection - Cedric Street (delivered by the City)
+- Phase 2 Freeway interchange and Sarich Court connection - Cedric Street delivered by Main Roads WA.